Living in Heraklion

 If you are calling from inside the university to a place outside, you should first dial “9” and then the number.
 To call internal phone numbers you just dial the four last digits of the office phone number.

-In order to obtain a fixed phone line in your apartment you should address yourself to one of the following phone companies: OTE (which is the former state monopoly), Forthnet (the formerly local company created at the University of Crete, although today it serves the whole country), CYTA, Tellas and Vodafone.
-All these companies also provide internet services.
-To obtain a cell phone you have two options: either obtaining a card phone (pre-paid time) or one with a monthly contract.
-Both options presume that you have a valid Greek address.
+In order to obtain a fixed phone line in your apartment you should address yourself to one of the following phone companies: OTE (which is the former state monopoly), Forthnet (the formerly local company created at the University of Crete, although today it serves the whole country), CYTA, Wind, Tellas and Vodafone.
+All of these companies also provide internet services.

 Other useful numbers are: